States of consciousness

 * does it teach the eternal esoteric doctrines of Karma, Reincarnation and the cycles, both manvantaric & human?

-* is the idea of universal brotherhood present?
+* is the idea of universal brotherhood always present?

-* what does it teach about self-discipline? eg on duty and service to one’s family, work colleagues, employer and the community, plus the animals and environment?
+* what does it teach about self-discipline? eg on duty and service to one’s family, friends, colleagues, employer and the community, and not least the animals and environment?

 These are some of the main points of the great spiritual traditions of the world as the Secret Doctrine shows by comparing their inner meanings with each other.